d3rb1n/ctf-helper/src/_TemplateRoom/_Template.md

 TBD

+### Privilege Escalation / Privileged Access

+TBD

 ## PHASE 4: Maintaining Access & Persistence

-TBD
+This is a test/CTF machine, so this is out of scope.

 ## PHASE 5: Clearing Tracks

-This is a test machine.
+This is a test/CTF machine, so this is out of scope.
 However, in a Red Team scenario, we could:

 ### Delete Logs